 He is also implemented a major transportation plan along Balmoral Avenue which yielded new access to O’Hare and greatly widen and improve many other roads and thoroughfares throughout Rosemont.

-The energetic Mayors Don and Brad Stephens have made Rosemont an economic engine for the State of Illinois, for more than five decades.
+The energetic Mayors Don and Brad Stephens have made Rosemont an economic engine for the State of Illinois, for more than six decades.

 The village offers superior services and low taxes to its citizens.
 An average 75,000 – 100,000 visitors are welcomed and served daily by the Village of Rosemont, with its population of 4,202, and more than 60,000 employees commute to Rosemont daily to work at all kinds of organizations, from small hometown shops to multi-national corporate headquarters.